 - Committing to 20 per cent non-market housing in every neighbourhood.

-- Creating a Communities First Fund, that includes:
+- Creating a Communities First Fund, which includes:

 - National rent control rules.